Glen Campbell Goodbye Tour

 Glen Campbell: The Goodbye Tour was the final concert tour by Glen Campbell, showcasing his album, Ghost on the Canvas.
-The tour started on August 31, 2011 in Toronto and finished on November 30, 2012 in Napa.
+The tour started on August 31, 2011 in Toronto and concluded on November 30, 2012 in Napa.

 Background

 Campbell was supported on tour by roots band Instant People, which includes all three of his children with current wife Kim, sons Cal on drums and Shannon on guitar, and daughter Ashley on banjo and keyboards as well as daughter Debby from a previous marriage.
 His eldest daughter Debby sang harmony.
 Prior to the tour, they played a show in Biloxi, Mississippi previewing the line-up.
 On September 15, 2011, Debby announced her departure from the band.

 Set list

 This set list is representative of the performance on June 24, 2012 in Los Angeles, California.
 It does not represent the set list at all concerts for the duration of the tour.